magpylib/magpylib/docs/_pages/docu/docu_magpylib_show.md

 ### Output in custom figure

 When calling `show`, a figure is automatically generated and displayed.
-It is also possible to display the `show` output on a given user-defined canvas with the `canvas` kwarg.
+It is also possible to display the `show` output on a given user-defined canvas with the `canvas` argument.

 In the following example we show how to combine a 2D field plot with the 3D `show` output in **Matplotlib**: